Parsely/serpextract/README.rst

 There are some basic tests for popular search engines, but more are required::

     $ pip install -r requirements.txt
-    $ nosetests
+    $ py.test

 Caching
 -------

 Internally, this module caches an OrderedDict representation of `Piwik's list of search engines <https://github.com/piwik/piwik/blob/master/core/DataFiles/SearchEngines.php>`_ which is stored in ``serpextract/search_engines.pickle``.
 This isn't intended to change that often and so this module ships with a cached version.